 There are three kinds of costs to connect your home or business to the City of Portland sewer system.

-- City Sewer Connection Charges - The city recovers the costs of building local sewers, trunk lines, and large sewage treatment and discharge facilities by collecting line, branch and system development charges.
+- City Sewer Connection Charges - The city recovers the costs of building local sewers, trunk lines, and large sewage treatment and discharge facilities by collecting line, branch, system development charges and sewer conversion charges.

 - Private Plumbing Costs - This is the cost of hiring a contractor to connect your property to the city sewer.

-- Sewer User Fees - Once you are connected, you will be billed for sewer and stormwater service.
+- Sewer User Fees - For new connections, Environmental Services will add charges for sewer and stormwater service to the utility bill.
 These fees pay the cost of collecting and treating wastewater, maintaining the sewer system, and treating and managing stormwater runoff.

 When sewer is available to your property, the city sends you a connection notice packet that includes a summary of the charges for your property.
 This is your share of the costs of building the sewer line in the street (line charge), the branch to your property (branch charge), and large sewage treatment and discharge facilities.
 City sewer connection charges depend on the size and use of your property.
 These charges are subject to change each year on July 1.

-- Sewer Line Charges - Currently $1.47 per assessable square foot of property, based on frontage.
+- Sewer Line Charges - $1.55 per assessable square foot of property, based on frontage.
 Residential properties are charged based on the area within 100 feet of the sewer line.
 All other properties are charged based on the area within 300 feet.